 Sally holds a Bachelor of Economics and a Graduate Diploma in Accounting and Finance from Monash University and was recognised in 2020 with an Order of Australia award for her work in ethical investment.
 She is also a Certified Practicing Accountant (CPA) and a member of the Australian Institute of Company Directors (GAICD).

 EXECUTIVE DIRECTOR, GROWTH CAPITAL

 Brett is responsible for sourcing and investing in later stage investment opportunities, bringing over 30 years’ experience in funds management, mergers and acquisitions, sustainability and civil engineering.
-Having worked in multiple top tier organisations across the USA and Australia, Brett has also previously set up and run his own consulting firm advising on sustainability and corporate finance.
+Having worked in multiple top tier investment banks across the USA and Australia, Brett has also previously set up and run his own consulting firm advising on sustainability and corporate finance.

 Brett is the holder of two masters degrees (MBA in finance from the University of Melbourne and Engineering Science from Monash University) and an undergraduate honours degree in civil engineering from Monash University.
 He is also a Member of the Institution of Engineers, Australia and Australian Institute of Company Directors (GAICD).

 Cameron Harrison is responsible for the Strategy and Corporate Affairs for Breakthrough Victoria, with over a decade’s experience managing difficult public policy challenges for both the public and not-for-profit sectors.

 Cameron brings with him a broad array of skills and experience from stakeholder management, communications, strategy and economic analysis.